aviamb/ChatPlanner2023/README.md

 ## User Interface Specification

 ### Navigation Diagram
 ChatPlanner will begin by prompting users for personal scheduling preferences on one (text) screen within the terminal.
-The next screen will ask for an event and any associated details such as priority, description, etc. User may terminate task input and generate a schedule, go back to adding tasks (then regenerate), finish a task, or save the schedule to a personal file to terminate the program.
+The next screen will ask for events and any associated details such as priority, description, etc. User may terminate task input and generate a schedule, delete a previously added task, go back to adding tasks (then regenerate), finish a task, or save the schedule to a personal file to terminate the program.

 ### Screen Layouts
 ![nav (2)](https://github.com/cs100/final-project-alin157-mrela001-abequ001-sjeon065/assets/117532511/d98f3f2e-0b01-4fce-bcfa-c2b902bc6e76)